MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Start-Job.md

 For any other value, the job is run using the current version of PowerShell.

-This parameter was added in PowerShell 7 and only works on Windows. except for value `5.1` which on Windows OS runs the job in a Windows PowerShell v5.1
+This parameter was added in PowerShell 7 and only works on Windows.

 ```powershell
 $PSVersionTable.PSVersion